Explainer

 And in a video posted to X, Kennedy describes how “America’s current ag policy is destroying America’s health,” and promises change under his “Make America Healthy Again” campaign.

-Though many of Kennedy’s opinions are not factual, the argument that America’s food system is unhealthy is echoed by many researchers.
+Though many of Kennedy’s opinions are not factual, the argument that America’s food system is unhealthy does have support.
 For decades, researchers and advocates alike have criticized subsidies that favor more production of corn, as well as those that allow factory farms to pollute without much oversight.
 Farm workers and agricultural communities experience higher rates of exposure to pesticides and higher illness rates.
 Fertilizers are poisoning water supplies.

 Still, many of Kennedy’s opinions — including his unfounded skepticism about the safety of vaccines (which Kennedy has been quite quiet about on the campaign trail) — concern a wide range of public health experts and advocates, including some of his former allies.